Suggester/Documentation/legal/privacy.md

 - **Server IDs:** We store these to keep server configurations and suggestions tied to their respective servers.
 - **Webhook URLs:** We store these to ensure logging through webhooks works - only one URL is stored which is the URL of the webhook created by the bot when logging is configured.
 - **Server Emotes:** We store server emote names/IDs if a server configures an emote as a reaction emote in the suggestion feed.
-- **Submitted Suggestions & Comments:** We store message content submitted as suggestions and comments in order for the bot to have data about each suggestion.
+- **Submitted Suggestions & Comments:** We store content submitted as suggestions via commands and comments in order for the bot to have data about each suggestion.
-- **Attachment URLs:** We store URLs of files attached to suggestions in order to make the attaching feature possible.\
+- **Attachment URLs:** We store the URLs of suggestion attachments.
 - **Trello:** If you opt to use the Trello integration, We store information pertaining to Trello boards connected to the bot and actions such as card creation and comments taken via the bot on those boards.

 ## Logging
-We log commands used and servers the bot is added to and removed from for analytical purposes.
+We log usage of commands and servers the bot is added to and removed from for analytical purposes.

 ## Other
 Bots that help to manage the "Suggester Support" server also store some information:\